fr3m3n/IdentityHub/README.md

 ## Introduction

-AuthCore is a centralized authentication and authorization microservice built using Spring Security.
+IdentityHub is a centralized authentication and authorization microservice built using Spring Security.
 It provides secure user authentication and authorization functionality that can be easily integrated into other projects as a central identity provider.

 ## Features